Chrissie Watts: 2024–2026

 Chrissie later drags Sharon back to her cell, threatening her with a shiv and boiling water.
 She reveals that she had miscarried Jake's baby shortly after being imprisoned, and blames Sharon for teaming up with the Mitchells, and putting her in prison.
 As Chrissie attempts to stab Sharon, the guards intervene and place Chrissie in segregation.
 Chrissie threatens to expose Sharon's involvement in Keanu's murder if she reports the incident and ruins her chances of parole.
 Sharon decides not to report the incident, and they later make amends before Chrissie is granted parole.
 Before she leaves, Chrissie drops a bombshell on Sharon, revealing that Johnny Allen's daughter Ruby (Louisa Lytton) was previously her cellmate and had been moved after having Martin Fowler's (James Bye) child.
 Chrissie is reunited with Jake, revealing that he is alive.
 After a brief stop in Albert Square, they drive away for a new life together.

+Chrissie returns to Walford on Christmas Eve 2025 and is revealed as Zoe's stalker, having enlisted the help of Zoe's estranged daughter, Jasmine Fisher (Indeyarna Donaldson-Holness).
+The next day, Chrissie returns to the Queen Vic and reveals herself to Zoe and Kat, exposing Jasmine's true parentage.
+Chrissie explains that, after learning of Zoe's shooting that September, she decided to return to Walford to confront her, eventually meeting Jasmine and deciding to join forces to exact revenge on Zoe, whom she blames for her imprisonment owing to her one-night stand with Den.
+Jasmine decides to part ways with Chrissie when she realises that she has been manipulated after Sam, Zoe and Kat reveal Chrissie's past, though Chrissie warns Jasmine to flee the area before the police arrive.
+Soon, police arrest Zoe for the murder of Anthony Trueman (Nicholas Bailey), leading Kat to believe that Chrissie actually killed Anthony and framed Zoe.

+With Jake's help, Zoe finds and confronts Chrissie, who reveals she did not kill Anthony.
+She reveals that she was able to manipulate Zoe and Jasmine's thoughts because they were emotionally vulnerable, hinting that Jasmine is actually Anthony's true killer.
+Chrissie departs Walford with Jake after he proposes to her.